10Investigates' Noah Pransky has followed the Tampa Bay Rays' stadium saga for nearly 10 years.

 The Rays unveiled artist renderings for their proposed $809 million stadium in Ybor City on July 10.
 Along with "necessary infrastructure," the total cost would be $892 million.

 As the possibility of getting a new stadium gets closer, we wanted to look back at how we got here.

 Spring 2008: Team moves forward with plans for new stadium, which would require voter approval to build on city’s waterfront.
-Sale of Tropicana Field and redevelopment money, as well as $150 million from team owner Stu Sternberg, would cover $450 million price tag.
+Sale of Tropicana Field land, redevelopment money, and $150 million from team owner Stu Sternberg would cover $450 million price tag.

 June 25, 2008: Rays back out of plan to go to ballot in fall, with it seemingly more and more likely question would be defeated.

 2009: St. Pete commissions “A Baseball Community” group, better known as the “ABC Coalition” of leaders from both sides of Tampa Bay to examine what’s best for the future of baseball in St. Pete.
 The group spends more than a year and concludes a new ballpark somewhere between the “Gateway” region of Mid-Pinellas and Downtown Tampa would be the best location to increase attendance at games.

 June 21, 2010: Rays owner Stu Sternberg holds a press conference to deliver an ultimatum the Rays need permission to explore all new stadium sites around Tampa Bay, or else they won't consider any new stadium sites around Tampa Bay.
 At the time, the team’s contract with St. Pete prohibited it from looking outside city limits.

 November 2010: Discussion about a new Rays stadium typically revolves around locations the team could play, but Noah Pransky writes the most important conversation is one being ignored: how the stadium will be paid for.
 Land isn't the problem in Rays' Stadium Saga; funding is